+Task 1: WHAT HAVE WE ACHIEVED?

+Analyze and reflect upon the school's progress and the impact on student learning since the previous full self-study

+Task 2: WHO ARE WE?
+WHAT DO WE BELIEVE?

+Refine the student and community profile based on the analyzed and disaggregated data; clarify the schoolwide learner outcomes.

+Task 3: WHAT CURRENTLY EXISTS?
+HOW DO WE KNOW IT IS EFFECTIVE?

-- Task 1: Refine the student and community profile; clarify the school's core beliefs, vision, mission and the schoolwide learner outcomes. - Task 2: Summarize progress on the schoolwide action plan that integrated identified critical areas for follow-up since the previous full self-study. - Task 3: Summarize implications of the data and progress, identify 2 to 3 critical learner needs, and determine important related questions for use in the Home/Focus Groups. - Task 4: Using the ACS WASC criteria, the schoolwide learner outcomes (including the identified critical learner needs): - ➤ Analyze the quality of the school program - > Synthesize and summarize the findings - > Determine aligned strengths and growth needs. - Task 5: Revise or create a comprehensive action plan that will drive achievement of the schoolwide learner outcomes.
+Using the ACS WASC criteria, the schoolwide learner outcomes (including the identified preliminary critical student learning needs):

+- ➤ Analyze the quality of the school program - > Synthesize and summarize the findings - > Determine aligned strengths and growth needs.

+Task 4: WHAT HAVE WE LEARNED?

+Summarize identified critical student learning needs based on the profile, progress and focus group analysis and findings.

+Task 5: NOW WHAT?

+Revise or create a comprehensive schoolwide action plan that will drive achievement of the schoolwide learner outcomes and academic standards.
 Establish an ongoing follow-up process to monitor implementation and accomplishment of the schoolwide action plan.